-With regular playmaker Paul Grayson out injured, the Saints board and Ian McGeechan asked Hepher if he would be prepared to travel back on a regular basis, which he did, and it signalled the start of a hugely successful career for him at Franklin’s Gardens.
+The Saints board and Ian McGeechan asked Hepher if he would be prepared to travel back on a regular basis, which he did, and it signalled the start of a hugely successful career for him at Franklin’s Gardens.

 Winning the 2000 European Cup against Munster was the key highlight during his five-year career with the Midlanders, the same year he was called up by Sir Clive Woodward to be part of the England squad that toured South Africa.

-Hepher’s Saints career ended in 2002 when he suffered an ACL injury and he subsequently moved to Bedford as a player-coach, featuring regularly against the Chiefs in the old National League One.
+Hepher’s Saints career ended in 2002 when he suffered an ACL injury and he subsequently moved to Bedford Blues as a player-coach, featuring regularly against the Chiefs in the old National League One.

 He then started coaching the Northampton academy in 2006 but after three years was keen for a new challenge.
 He joined the Chiefs that year and quickly had an impact, working alongside Rob Baxter in guiding the Devon club into the Premiership for the first time in the club’s history.